GabrielHinz/multivpn/README.md

 * VAR_EMAIL: Email address

 ## Creating the first VPN
+To start using multivpn, use the root user of your server

+    sudo su

-In the multivpn directory, starts a new vpn executing:
+In the multivpn directory, starts a new VPN executing:

     manage.sh --init

 Confirm your self-signed cert data and continue.

-<br><br>Then, create a name to your VPN, and select a unique number (1-254).
+Then, create a name to your VPN, and select a unique number (1-254).

 Now, wait while VPN is created.
 If everything went well, you will receive a green message that the VPN was successfully created, your new VPN files are stored in /etc/openvpn/`number-name`